Oliver Baumann: Youth and B teams

 Oliver Baumann joined SC Freiburg's youth team in 2002, since then he has gone on to make 104 Bundesliga appearances for the club.
-He made his youth team debut for Freiburg on 2 September 2007 at the age of 19.
-Two years later he made his first appearance for Freiburg's second string side SC Freiburg ll in the Regionalliga Süd against Stuttgarter Kickers, keeping a clean sheet in a 0–0 draw.
-He went on to make another 21 appearances for SC Freiburg.
+He went on to make 21 appearances for SC Freiburg.

 First team

 On the last day of the 2009–10 Bundesliga season, Baumann made his senior team debut in a 3–1 home victory over Borussia Dortmund.
 He became the SC Freiburg first-choice goalkeeper from the 2010–11 season onwards, where he made 30 appearances in the Bundesliga.
 In June 2011, he extended his contract until 2015.
 In the following two seasons, 2011–12 and 2012–13, Baumann made a total of 73 appearances for the Freiburg first-team, 67 of those in the league.

 In the 2013–14 season he continued to be the mainstay of the Freiburg line-up, starting all of the club's first six Bundesliga fixtures, as well as starting Freiburg's opening UEFA Europa League and DFB-Pokal matches.
 In a match against Hamburg SV, Baumann made three terrible bloopers that led to a 3–0 loss to Hamburg SV.
-Despite his terrible performance, he started the following game against Nürnberg and kept a clean sheet to help Freiburg achieve its first win of the 2013/14 season.
+Despite his terrible performance, he started the following game against Nürnberg and kept a clean sheet to help Freiburg achieve its first win of the 2013–14 season.
 On 24 September 2013, Baumann signed a new contract at the club.

-1899 Hoffenheim
+TSG Hoffenheim

-On 14 May 2014, Baumann joined 1899 Hoffenheim on a four-year contract deal.
+On 14 May 2014, Baumann joined TSG Hoffenheim on a four-year contract deal.
+He became Hoffenheim's starting goalkeeper ever since, and team captain in 2022 following the retirement of Benjamin Hübner.
+In the 2023–24 season, he achieved the most saves in Bundesliga in 157 occasions.
+In August 2025, he extended his contract with the club until 2026.

 International career

-Baumann is yet to make his senior team debut for Germany, but has made at least one appearance for all of the nation's youth sides from Under-18 level to Under-21 level.
-He made his one and only Germany U-18 appearance in a 2–3 friendly defeat to the Republic of Ireland in the under-18 side.
+Baumann made at least one appearance for each of the nation's youth sides from under-18 to under-21 level.
+His only Germany under-18 appearance came in a 3–2 friendly defeat to the Republic of Ireland in 2007.
+Four of his seven under-19 matches were qualifiers for the 2009 European Under-19 Championships, but despite his two clean sheets in the elite round, Germany failed to progress.

-All four of Baumann's Under-19 appearances came in friendlies, most notable was a 5–0 home win against the Estonia U-19 side.
-After then making two appearances for Germany's U-20 side against the Switzerland Under-20s and Italy Under-20s, he made the step up to Under-21 level.
+After making two appearances for Germany's under-20 side, against Switzerland and Italy, he made the step up to under-21 level.
+He played once in qualifying for the 2011 European Championships, three times in 2013 qualifying, and once in the 2013 finals, as well as four friendlies.

-For the 2010–11 season, Baumann made four Germany U-21 friendly appearances, conceding six goals during those matches.
-Since that season, he has made just five Under-21 appearances in three seasons.

-Baumann was called up to the senior Germany squad for the UEFA Nations League matches against Spain and Switzerland in September 2020.
+Baumann was called up to Germany's squad for UEFA Nations League matches against Spain and Switzerland in September 2020, and named in the squad for UEFA Euro 2024 on home soil, but did not play.
+He finally made his senior debut on 14 October 2024, in the starting eleven for a 2024–25 UEFA Nations League A match against the Netherlands at the Allianz Arena, and kept a clean sheet in Germany's 1–0 victory.